 Starting from September 2016, both coordinated and individual projects will be graded on a PASS/FAIL bases.

-Presentations: The local instructors will introduce their projects during a meeting on Monday 15 May 2017, from 5.30-7pm, in room F1.15 (ILLC Seminar Room) (TBC).
+Presentations: The local instructors will introduce their projects during a meeting on Thursday 14 December 2017, from 3-5pm, in room F1.15 (ILLC Seminar Room).

-The coordinated projects of January 2018 will get announced in November 2017.
+The coordinated projects of June 2018 will get announced in April-May 2018.

 Members of staff at the ILLC are often willing to do research projects with individual students.The initiative lies with the student.
 Please inform your academic mentor as well as the programme director if such a project will be undertaken.
 The normal workload for a project is 6 EC (168 hours of work).
 Should the supervisor want to deviate from this norm, he or she should argue this with the programme director.